 Infrared devices can be affected by fluorescent lighting, but we have not experienced any problems.

-movie recording on the more recent EOS models.
+You can use the RC-6 to start and stop movie recording on more recent EOS models.
 As with all uses of the RC-6, make sure that the drive mode is set to one of the remote shooting options.

 Set the switch on the RC-6 to ‘2’.
 When you press the RC-6 button the recording will start immediately.
 Pressing the button again will stop the recording.
 If the switch is set to ‘•’, pressing the RC-6 button will take a still photo.

 But best of all is the RC-6.
 Press the button on the remote control unit to open the shutter, press it again to close the shutter.
 If you have the remote control set to 2-second delay, there will be a 2-second delay before the shutter first opens.
-During the exposure a timer displays the time elapsed on the LCD screen.
+During the exposure, a timer displays the time elapsed on the LCD screen.
 If you have a camera compatible with the RC-6, using this technique is much easier than attaching a cable to the remote socket.

 If you do not have one of the cameras compatible with the RC-6, what choices do you have?